4d/docs/docs/Admin/webAdmin.md

 #### Access Key

 Access key definition.
-Once an access key is defined for a WebAdmin server, web clients must provide this access key to be allowed to connect to the WebAdmin page.
+Once an access key is defined for a WebAdmin server, web clients must provide this access key to be allowed to connect to the WebAdmin page or to the [Data Browser page](dataBrowser.md).

 ## WebAdmin Headless Configuration